dan-kruk/pyselenium/readme.md

 ```

-Now you can:
+YOU NOW CAN:

-- do any test(s) just as simple as shown
+- do lots of tests just as simple to use as shown

 - I recommend all tests to be tiny (dozen lines), very focused on 1 thing done well and complete in ~<1min